sobs0/tec-osm/README.md

 These customisations are mainly designed for European users of The Events Calendar plugin to make it compliant with GDPR rules because of the concerning role of Google APIs and data privacy.
 If your concern is not about data privacy you might sill benefit from this customisation, as OpenStreetMaps is completely free of charge, unlike Google Maps.

-Both events have been ignored by the plugin manufacturer of The Events Calendar for years, so now there is this repository to put an end to it.

 Thanks to [Hans-Gerd](https://haurand.com/the-events-calendar-und-openstreetmaps/) and [Gerd Weyhing](https://woyng.com/the-events-calendar-mit-openstreetmaps-statt-google-maps/) for the inspiration.